 - managing our relationship with you;

-- providing you with updates, offers or proposals in relation to products and services that may be of interest to you;
+- providing you with updates, offers or proposals in relation to your matters, products and services that may be of interest to you;

-- sending regular newsletters (and other correspondence) concerning developments in the field of intellectual property and other areas that may be of interest to you;
+- sending regular newsletters (and other correspondence) in fields that may be of interest to you;

 - sending marketing and promotional material that we believe may interest you;